Would you like to be a KTLC speaker?

 Building a community through training and knowledge bases

 In the COVID-19 era, all has gone online, including training events and workshops.
 Surprisingly, it didn’t deepen the gap between us, but on the contrary – made our bonds even tighter.
-Numerous companies have started to provide training sessions online, broadcasts livestreams and webinars, record podcasts, send out newsletters and try to bring their community of translators closer together.
-Check out case studies from boutique LSPs, a large multinational, an expert in eLearning, and more!
+Numerous companies have started to provide training sessions online, broadcasts livestreams and webinars, record podcasts, send out newsletters and try to bring their community of translators, employees and stakeholders closer together.
+Check out case studies from the World Health Organization, a boutique LSPs, a large multinational, an expert in eLearning, and more!

 Recruitment in the translation industry